Fulton Police Department, Mississippi

 Town Marshal Phillips responded to the Cozy Corner Cafe in response to a drunken, disorderly citizen.
 As Town Marshal Phillips sought to arrest the suspect, a group of the suspect's friends confronted Town Marshal Phillips.

-At that time, Town Marshal Phillips left the scene to request assistance of the Itawamba County sheriff, Newman Reese.
+At that time, Town Marshal Phillips left the scene to request the assistance of the Itawamba County Sheriff.
 During his absence, the group left the cafe and went to the nearby stables.
-When Town Marshal Phillips and Sheriff Reese returned and found the group at the stables they were attacked by the group of men.
-Town Marshal Phillips was fatally struck in the head with a board; Sheriff Reese was also struck several times with the same board and suffered various injuries to the shoulder and head.
-A bystander stepped in a wrestled the board away before Sheriff Reese could be further injured.
+When Town Marshal Phillips and the Sheriff returned and found the group at the stables, they were attacked by the group of men.
+Town Marshal Phillips was fatally struck in the head with a board; the Sheriff was also struck several times with the same board and suffered various injuries to the shoulder and head.
+A bystander stepped in a wrestled the board away before the Sheriff could be further injured.

-Sheriff Reese managed to get the person that first assaulted him into custody and transported him to jail.
+The Sheriff managed to get the person that first assaulted him into custody and transported him to jail.
 The rest of the suspects fled the scene.
 Town Marshall Phillips was transported by ambulance to the Community Hospital in Tupelo, Mississippi where he was pronounced dead.
-Sheriff Reese was treated and hospitalized for evaluation of his injuries before being released to continue his duties as Sheriff of Itawamba County.

 Town Marshal Phillips had served with the Fulton Police Department for 22 years.
 He was survived by his wife and seven children.